-RtI/MTSS knowledge you may not have ...
+Other RtI/MTSS (legal) knowledge you may not have ...

-(Zirkel, 2014; Jacob, Decker, & Hartshorne, 2011; Burns, Jacob, & Wagner, 2008)
+(Jacob, Decker, & Hartshorne, 2011; Burns, Jacob, & Wagner, 2008)

-- Parents have a right to be notified if RTI is being implemented as part of the process to determine whether a child has a disability (34 CFR§300.311[a]). - Courts tending not to view Rtl as "unreasonable delay" of special education, as long as interventions and progress are documented (Delaware College Preparatory Academy and Red Clay Consolidated School District/Delaware State Educational Agency, 2009), and "suspected disability" triggers required evaluation activities - May not require interventions to be implemented for a predetermined number of weeks before responding to parent request for evaluation; if request refused, must provide notice of refusal and description of rights to challenge the decision (34 cr8§300.311[a]).
+- Parents have a right to be notified if RTI is being implemented as part of the process to determine whether a child has a disability (34 CFR\$300.311[a]). - Courts tending not to view Rtl as "unreasonable delay" of special education, as long as interventions and progress are documented (Delaware College Preparatory Academy and Red Clay Consolidated School District/Delaware State Educational Agency, 2009), and "suspected disability" triggers required evaluation activities - May not require interventions to be implemented for a predetermined number of weeks before responding to parent request for evaluation; if request refused, must provide notice of refusal and description of rights to challenge the decision (34 CFR§300.311(a)).

-RtI/MTSS knowledge ... (cont'd)
+Other RtI/MTSS (legal) knowledge you may not have ...